-Though studied in other relaxor-ferroelectric systems, the field-induced ferroelectric phase transition dynamics in compositions of PMN-PT near its MPB is not well understood.
+Though studied in other relaxor-ferroelectric systems, the field-induced ferroelectric phase transition dynamics in compositions of PMN-PT near its MPB are not well understood.
 To the extent of the authors' knowledge, there is currently an insufficient amount of literature that seeks to determine if the kinetics and dynamics of such phase transitions significantly differ in compositions of PMN-PT near and far from its MPB.
 In this paper, we will show that the behavior exhibited by field-induced ferroelectric phase transitions in compositions of PMN-PT near the MPB differ notably from the behavior exhibited in compositions of PMN-PT far from the MPB.
 Our principal results are three-fold.
-First, our results demonstrate that the electrical-field, temperature history dependence for PMN-PT compositions near and far from the MPB fundamentally differ.
+First, our results demonstrate that the electric-field, temperature history dependence for PMN-PT compositions near and far from the MPB fundamentally differ.
 Second, our results suggest that the phase-transition dynamics exhibit kinetic dampening when aged in certain temperature regions, translating to notably delayed field-induced ferroelectric phase transitions.
-Third, our results show that this dampening behavior can be ``overridden" under repetitive electrical field-temperature cycling.
-Additionally, we find an exotic ``memory" effect, where PMN-PT compositions near the MPB can undergo ferroelectric phase transitions without requiring a concurrent application of an electrical field.
-This is only occurs when a certain electrical field-temperature induced history was induced on the composition.
+Third, our results show that this dampening behavior can be ``overridden" under repetitive electric field-temperature cycling.
+Additionally, we find an exotic ``memory" effect, where PMN-PT compositions near the MPB can undergo ferroelectric phase transitions without requiring concurrent application of an electric field.
+This occurs only when a certain electric field-temperature history was induced on the composition.